reconyx/cordova-plugin-ble-central/README.md

 - __device_id__: UUID or MAC address of the peripheral
 - __service_uuid__: UUID of the BLE service
 - __characteristic_uuid__: UUID of the BLE characteristic
-- __success__: Success callback function that is invoked when the connection is successful. [optional]
+- __onData__: onData callback function that is invoked when data is notified. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]
+- __success__: Success callback function.
+Optional.  invoked when notifications are successfully hooked up.

 ## stopNotification